JackHoweller/webflow-json-binder/README.md

 # JSON Object binder - designed for Webflow
+A simple way to populate, update and control a Webflow page using only Webflow attributes and a data object.
+Includes callbacks for data updates and conditional visibility.

 ## Install via CDN
 Simply add the following script tag to your Webflow before ```</body>``` custom code entry:
 ```